-ASOS is a popular eCommerce platform selling a wide range of clothing, accessories, beauty products, and many other products for both men and women.
+ASOS is a popular eCommerce platform.
+It sells a wide range of clothing, accessories, beauty products, and more for men and women.

 When you first visit the ASOS website, you’ll see the following homepage:

-Meanwhile, if you travel across the site, say, to the “Men” section, you’ll see a homepage focused on your most recent search.
+Meanwhile, if you go to the “Men” section, you’ll see a homepage focused on your most recent search.
 It looks something like this:

-The brand ensures its visitors see what interests them the most by using particular personalization techniques.
-More specifically?
-Cookie retargeting.
+In summary, the brand ensures its visitors see what interests them the most by cookie retargeting.

 Amazon is by far the best example of personalization.
-The ecommerce giant has integrated personalization to its roots.
-For example, check out the image below:
+The eCommerce giant has integrated personalization into its core.
+See the image below:

 Amazon uses a variety of personalization techniques to serve the needs of its customers including:

-This personalization technique has resulted in higher conversion rates for Amazon as opposed to other online retailers not using this approach.
+Consequently, this personalization technique has resulted in higher conversion rates for Amazon.

-For instance, a customer who has dry or sensitive skin might be recommended products designed to help conditions while someone with oily skin might recieve product suggestions with mattifying and oil control formulas.
+A customer who has dry or sensitive skin might be recommended products designed to help conditions.
+Another with with oily skin might receive product suggestions with mattifying and oil control formulas.

 Booking is an excellent example of a travel site that recognizes the importance of personalization.

-These suggestions are usually based on the most commonly searched travel locations by people in and around their area.
+Naturally, suggestions are based on the most commonly searched travel locations by people in and around their area.

-Expedia is one of the world’s largest travel companies, providing booking services for airlines, hotels, motels, vacation packages, and car rentals.
+As an example, Expedia is one of the world’s largest travel companies.
+It provides booking services for airlines, hotels, motels, vacation packages, and car rentals.

-The company has made it its mission to deliver excellence in customer service by catering to every individual visitor on the site, all while making sure they find exactly what they want without any hassle.
+Furthermore, the company has made it its mission to deliver excellence in customer service.
+It does this by catering to every individual visitor on the site, streamlining their experience through personalization.

 The result?
-User engagement skyrockets because visitors receive relevant content without having to do anything.
+Skyrocketing engagement because visitors receive relevant content without having to do anything.

 It’s no secret that Spotify, the digital music service provider, has revolutionized the way media and entertainment companies think about and implement personalization.

-In the 21st century, we are all in a race to find time for work and leisure.
-Netflix has made it their mission to provide users with an exceptional experience at any given moment of the day or night.
+Today we are in a race to find time for work and leisure.
+As a result, Netflix has made it their mission to provide users with an exceptional experience 24/7.

-Titles on this platform are displayed based on your tastes, and they also offer a personalized homepage so you don’t waste time searching for content.
-Netflix offers recommendations based on your previous viewing habits.
+Titles on this platform are displayed based on your tastes.
+Visitors see a personalized homepage so they don’t waste time searching for content.
+In addition, Netflix offers recommendations based on your previous viewing habits.
 It’s perfect if you don’t know where to start or what type of show might suit your needs.

-Netflix also provides suggested programs similar in genre and tone to some of the shows you’ve already watched.
+Netflix provides suggested programs similar in genre and tone to some of the shows you’ve already watched.
 Moreover, the streaming platform offers parental controls to keep children away from inappropriate content.

 The key to a successful website is personalization.

-The benefits of personalizing your website are clear.
+So the benefits of personalizing your website are clear.
 Visitors find it more engaging, and conversion rates go up.
-It also makes you stand out in the crowded digital world where customers have an endless supply of choices for their purchases or services needs.
-So, what’s stopping you?

-Personalization in web content management tailors the content of a website to suit the needs and preferences of individual users.
+For instance, in web content management, personalization tailors website content to suit the needs and preferences of individual users.

-The final step is very important since it enables you to accurately track how effective your website personalization efforts are and ensure they’re producing desired outcomes.
+Lastly, measuring enables you to track the effectiveness of your website personalization efforts and ensure they’re producing your desired outcomes.

-That way, if something doesn’t work out as planned you can make changes accordingly without investing too much time into it.
+Therefore, if something doesn’t work out, you can make changes without investing too much time or resources.

-A personalized experience is a journey a company provides to its customers based on their previous purchases, location, or behavior, with the aim of providing quality customer experience, increasing visit duration, improving conversions, and building brand reputation.
+In summary, a personalized experience is a journey a company offers to its customers based on their previous purchases, location, or behavior.
+Due to this, it increases the duration of a customer’s visit, improves conversions, and builds a brand’s reputation.